benkoo/UserKBDeployment/README.md

 ----

-To enable Personalized Data Ownership, this project provides the deployment guidance to allow inviduals install and maintain MediaWiki Knowledge Stores on Laptop or Personal Desktops.
+To enable Personalized Data Ownership, this project provides the deployment guidance to allow individuals install and maintain MediaWiki Knowledge Stores on Laptop or Personal Desktops.

 The goal is to help indivdual users to operate a full-featured MediaWiki service as a document server that contains all key-value paired references to personalized knowledge content.